 The construction of Alternative 4 would introduce new impervious surfaces that could increase surface water runoff (Impact H-5).
 As described above in the discussion for Impact H-1, the proposed route for Alternative 4 is situated in an area characterized by the same topography, terrain, soil types, and erosion hazards as the proposed Project route.
 As such, existing and natural surface water runoff patterns in the Project area are the same for Alternative 4 as for the proposed Project.
-In addition, the infrastructure associated with Alternative 4 is the same as the proposed Project, with the exception that Alternative 4 would require one additional singlecircuit 500-kV transmission tower and 1.48 additional miles of new or improved spur roads than the proposed Project.
-The one additional tower would not affect the Project's potential effect of surface water runoff due to new impervious areas.
-Implementation of APMs HYD-2, HYD-3, and HYD-4 would include development of a SWPPP and erosion control plan to minimize any potential increases in surface runoff from new roads.
+In addition, the infrastructure associated with Alternative 4 is the same as the proposed Project, with the exception that Alternative 4 would require one additional single-circuit 500-kV transmission tower.
+This one additional tower would not affect the Project's potential effect of surface water runoff due to new impervious areas.
 Therefore, Alternative 4 would be the same as the proposed Project with regards to its potential to cause increased surface water runoff from the creation of new impervious areas.
 As discussed above for the proposed Project, construction and operation activities for Alternative 4 would not alter the existing drainage pattern or significantly increase surface runoff.
-Implementation of APMs HYD 2, HYD 3, and HYD 4 would include development of a SWPPP and erosion control plan to minimize any potential increases in surface runoff from new roads.
+Implementation of APMs HYD-2, HYD-3, and HYD-4 would include development of a SWPPP and erosion control plan to minimize any potential increases in surface runoff from new roads.
 Impact H-5 for Alternative 4 would be less than significant with no mitigation recommended (Class III).